TUW-GEO/Equi7Grid/docs/webviewer/settings.md

 # Display settings

-The display settings allow to have control over the stroke width of the tile outlines (✏️) and over the opacity of the tile filling (🏁).
+The display settings allow control over the stroke width of the tile outlines (✏️), and over the opacity of the tile filling (🏁).

 ![home](images/settings.png)